EvgenyUgolkov/StyleGAN2ADA-for-HR-dataset/README.md

 # Training

-To start the training, use
+To start the training, from the the [code](stylegan2-ada-pytorch-main) folder, run
 ```
 train.py --outdir=training-runs --data=Seg_1024.zip --gpus=4
 ```